Provost’s Initiative on Teaching Advancement (PITA)

 - Development of new courses and pilot classes that are intended to become part of the core curriculum of a department or program.

-- Instructional research that examines the effectiveness of some aspect of instructional practice or that develops methods to measure instructional effectiveness.
+- Instructional research or assessment that examines the effectiveness of some aspect of instructional practice or that develops methods to measure instructional effectiveness.

 PITA funding is not available to support the redesign of highly specialized courses.